 But, if you’re a person who becomes easily overwhelmed by social media, you simply don’t want to rely on it to find clients, or you’re not the kind of person who’s naturally a big networker, then it makes sense to try to capture the attention of your ideal potential clients who are ALREADY SEARCHING Google for answers to their problems (or support in reaching their goals).

-Finding keywords that help you show up in search results is a way to organically find new clients without constantly having to be online.
+Finding good keywords for SEO helps you show up in search results so you can organically find new clients without constantly having to be online.

 One of the most important steps is choosing SEO keywords that give you a better chance of ranking organically on the first couple pages of search results.
 Ideally, you’ll aim for top 10 to 20 results, without having to pay for ads.

 There are MULTIPLE ways to find good SEO keywords.
 Some are more complicated, expensive, and time-consuming than others.

 - Add the Ubersuggest chrome extension to your Chrome browser.

-Useful information will show up that can help you make a decision about WHICH KEYWORD will be best to use for SEO. (see the pic below, updated in Sept 2021)
+Useful information will show up that can help you make a decision about WHICH KEYWORD will be best to use for SEO. (see the screenshots below, updated in January 2022)

-In the screenshot, you can see that I did a search for “online business” (keyword).
+In the screenshot above, you can see that I did a regular Google search using my Chrome browser (on my laptop) for “business coach” (keyword).

 In the search results, you can see that ads show up first.
-And then on the right, you’ll see the Ubersuggest box with information that you will use to make your decision about which keyword to use in your post.
+And then on the right, you’ll see the Ubersuggest box with information that you will use to make your decision about which keyword to highlight in your post.

 Notice that, in addition to the keyword that you searched for, it also shows you related keywords and compares various ranking factors.